July 24, 2014

 For millions of people every year, the questions above are a reality as they receive news that they will be chronically ill with a life expectancy of less than one year and a high probability for long-term care.

-How can you protect yourself, your family, your assets, and the quality of life that you have built for them if faced with the scenario above?
 The answer is to have a life insurance policy with a living benefits rider (also known as an accelerated benefits rider).
 You most likely know that life insurance is important; however, it’s important for many different reasons beyond the common thought of using it to pay for funeral expenses.

 In the book “Creating Generational Wealth”, written by Douglas Eze (CEO of Largo Financial Services), the following is shared to help people gain a better understanding of what a living benefits rider for life insurance is and how it works: